 Dilation is a term you may hear towards the end of your pregnancy.
-This term is in regards to your cervix.
-Your cervix is a tube like structure connecting your vaginal canal and your uterus where your baby is.
+This term is in regard to your cervix.
+Your cervix is a tube-like structure connecting your vaginal canal and your uterus where your baby is.
 Your baby will pass through your cervix during delivery.
 As labor approaches, your cervix begins to open preparing to allow your baby out.
 Dilation refers to how open your cervix has become.
 This term will be used in conjuncture with a number in cm.
 For instance, your doctor may say, “You are 2 cm dilated.”
 This means that your cervix is open 2 cm or about two fingers in width.
-As a ruler to hold this against when you are in the final stages of your labor and begin to push your cervix will be open or dilated to 10 cm.
+For reference, when you are in the final stages of your labor and begin to push your cervix will be open or dilated to 10 cm.

 While these may be words you have heard before, they have a different meaning when your doctor says them.
 This is yet another term in reference to the condition of your cervix.
 While your cervix dilates and thins it also becomes softer because of these changes.
 Your doctor saying your cervix is firm or hard would simply mean it has not begun to change.
 If your doctor says your cervix is soft, it means it has begun to prepare for labor.

 The term engagement or lightening of your baby means that he or she has dropped further into your pelvis in preparation for delivery.
 This usually occurs in the last few weeks of your pregnancy.
 You may notice you breathe easier or your belly changed shape.